sabotagelab/f110-skeletons-spring2020/simulator/racecar_simulator/README.md

 # Racecar Simulator

-This is a lightweight 2D simulator of the UPenn F1/10 Racecar.
+This is a lightweight 2D simulator for F1/10 Racecar.
+This can be used as a substitute for Gazebo which at times can be hard to launch without crashes.
 It can be built with ROS, or it can be used as a standalone C++ library.

-**NOTE:** we are working on more thorough documentation, but for now please read this document.

 ## ROS